TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-issues-during-resync.md

 	ownershipId="AzureNetAppFiles"
 />

-# Issues durng resync
+# Issues during resync

 ## **Recommended Steps**

-for successful resync make sure below things are followed-
+For successful resync make sure below things are followed-

 1. The relationship must be in broken state before starting resync operation
 2. There should be only one to one mapping between source and destination volume